 “The middle (the middle way) is understood in relation to us who choose it and it is understood as a situation where there is nothing surplus or left behind.
 This means that this is not the same for everyone and every prudent person who avoids exaggeration and lack seeks the middle way and chooses it”.

 “The moral virtue of people refers to the joys and sorrows people feel from their actions… That is why it is necessary to have been led to practice virtue from one’s youth, as Plato wrote, in order to enjoy or regret an activity that causes joy or sorrow.
 And that is the meaning of proper education”.

-Humanity lives up to causes as abilities or rights (uncertainties) and not to the effects as responsibilities or duties (certainties).
-In this way, humanity not only creates but also lives and experiences in the past in a constantly vulnerable and uncertain environment.
+Humanity lives up to causes as abilities or rights (false certainties as ambitions or aspirations) and not to the effects as responsibilities or duties (certainties as actualities).
+In this way, humanity not only creates but also lives and experiences in the past, by adopting a false behavior and by being insincere for hiding their true feelings, in a constantly vulnerable and unstable environment.
 This is big trouble because of the gap in the level of safety and maturity.

-As someone can realize in the current level of awareness of the collective human consciousness the humanity can not see the whole picture by chasing joy and bliss in the wrong way and as a result is still at the beginning stages of a very long and difficult journey.
+As someone can realize in the current level of awareness of the collective human consciousness the humanity can not see the whole picture by chasing joy and bliss in the wrong way and as a result because of the subsequent resistance to change, is still at the initial stages of a very long and difficult journey.